The governability of the State

 The Spanish president claims to be "clean," proposes a plan against corruption, and promises a "social shift" in his term.

 Madrid"A matter of trust overcome."
-This is how Spanish government sources summarized Pedro Sánchez's crucial appearance this Wednesday in Congress in the wake of the Cerdán case, the corruption scandal that could prevent the Spanish government from reaching office in 2027.
+This is how Spanish government sources summarized Pedro Sánchez's crucial appearance this Wednesday in Congress in the wake of the Cerdán case, the corruption scandal that could prevent the Spanish government from reaching office until 2027.
 The Moncloa knew that the future of the legislature was at stake in this debate, especially given the pressure it could put on him.
-In return, the head of the State's executive branch has pledged to abide by the agreements and has announced a anti-corruption measures planWith the exception of Coalición Canaria, none of them have demanded that he submit to a genuine vote of confidence, despite the fact that the head of the state's executive has not resolved all the unknowns that still exist surrounding the corruption affecting the PSOE.
-However, Sánchez does not have a consolidated majority either - Podemos is already positioned in an electoral framework - and the acid test will come when important votes begin to arrive in Congress.
+In return, the head of the State's executive branch has pledged to abide by the agreements and has announced a anti-corruption measures planWith the exception of Coalición Canaria, none of them have demanded that he submit to a genuine vote of confidence, despite the fact that the head of the state's executive has not resolved all the remaining unknowns surrounding the corruption affecting the PSOE.
+However, Sánchez also lacks a consolidated majority—Podemos is already positioned within an electoral framework—and the real test will come when important votes begin to arrive in Congress.

-"I have a deep sense of disappointment in myself and in those whom I should never have trusted.
-But also the certainty of being a clean politician and the pride of someone who leads an exemplary party," Sánchez asserted.
-"I know it's harder to believe than to believe," he admitted when he insisted that "he was unaware of the corruption in which José Luis Ábalos and Santos Cerdán could be involved."
-In a quick summary, Sánchez summarized his relationship with his two former organizing secretaries in the PSOE (Spanish Socialist Workers' Party) and revealed that in November 2024, he summoned Cerdán to the Moncloa Palace when the first rumors about his alleged involvement in the Koldo case surfaced.
+"I feel deeply disappointed in myself and in people I should never have trusted.
+But I also feel confident in being a clean politician and proud of someone who leads an exemplary party," Sánchez said.
+"I know it's harder to believe than not to believe that Santos Cerdán could have been involved."
+In a quick summary, Sánchez summarized his relationship with his two former organization secretaries in the PSOE and revealed that in November 2024 he summoned Cerdán to the Moncloa when the first rumors about his alleged involvement in the Koldo case appeared.
 "He denied everything.
 That they were unfounded accusations.
-I believed him because I thought I knew the simple life he led in Madrid, also in his town in Navarre, and I had seen him work without any evidence to the contrary," he explained.
+I believed him because I thought I knew the simple life he led in Madrid, and also in his town in Navarre, and I had seen him work without any evidence to the contrary," he explained.

 Cargando